2023 Parade and Festival

 Clover Sonoma will return to lead the Clover Kids’ Parade, which precedes the main parade at 11:30 am with a procession of preschoolers and primary grade youngsters and their families.

-Join the Petaluma Egg Farm's 2023 Cutest Little Chick Contest!
+Petaluma Egg Farm's 2023 Cutest Little Chick Contest

-Petaluma Egg Farm is excited to host our 37th annual Cutest Little Chick in Town Contest.
+Petaluma Egg Farm is excited to host the 37th annual Cutest Little Chick in Town Contest.
 We can’t wait to see all of the creative and cute costumes!

 The contest will take place in front of Copperfield’s Book Store on Kentucky St at 10:15am (Check-in at 9:45 am).